Advocacy | Partnership | ImpactWho We Are

 CSFF Board of Directors

 Sara served as the founding CSFF Executive Director from 2005 through January 2020.
 Sara brought to the Foundation over 25 years of work in the non-profit field of youth advocacy and social justice.
-Her passion for building community relationships and desire and intention to understand the complex issues of youth and families greatly contributed to the building of the Foundation.
-Sara enjoys spending time traveling internationally with her partner, Michael, and time outdoors with their three chocolate Labradors.
+Her passion for building trusted community relationships and and supporting organizations in their capacity to positively impact youth and families greatly contributed to the building of the Foundation.
+Sara enjoys spending time traveling internationally with her partner, Michael, and time outdoors with their two chocolate Labradors.
 Sara and Michael have four adult daughters, who all work in the area of community engagement.

 Michael has been in the investment business for over 40 years and has over 25 years’ experience in the distressed mortgage-backed/asset-backed (MBS/ABS) field.
-Michael is President and CEO of Deer Park Road Corporation (DPRC).
-He has operated DPRC as an investment advisor, focused exclusively on deeply discounted fixed income securities, from July 2003 until the present.
-Michael, as well as the DPRC staff, takes full advantage of their slope-side access to ski, hike and bike.
-Michael is the proud father of four daughters and three chocolate Labrador Retrievers.
+Michael is CEO of Deer Park Road (DPR).
+He has operated DPR as an investment advisor, focused exclusively on deeply discounted fixed income securities, from July 2003 until the present.
+Michael, as well as the DPR staff, takes full advantage of their slope-side access to ski, hike and bike.
+Michael is the proud father of four daughters and two chocolate Labrador Retrievers.

-As a member of the Steamboat Springs community and long-time Dean of Students/teacher at Steamboat Mountain School (SMS), Brian strongly believes in a community’s ability and strength to provide the “village” that supports and advocates for youth and their development.
+As a member of the Steamboat Springs community and Director of Development and Alumni relations at Steamboat Mountain School (SMS), Brian strongly believes in a community’s ability and strength to provide the “village” that supports and advocates for youth and their development.
 Brian is a graduate of Illinois Wesleyan University where he played Division III football, and he earned his MA in Mathematics from Northern Colorado University.
 A former member of the Steamboat Rugby Club, Brian coached middle and high school wrestling in Steamboat Springs for five years and has led many outdoor experiential trips and SMS Global Immersion excursions around the world.
 Brian and his wife, Alli, have twin boys.

 Brad is responsible for overseeing all aspects of the day to day operations of Deer Park Road Management Company, with the exception of portfolio management and trading.
 Brad has extensive experience in managing businesses prior to joining DPRC in 2007.
 He was the President/CEO of a nationally recognized environmental laboratory.
 Brad earned a BA in Geology and Environmental Science at the University of Pennsylvania and a MS in Earth Sciences at Dartmouth College, New Hampshire.
 Brad is a native of California.
 He moved to Steamboat Springs in 1991 with his wife Lara, and they have a son and a daughter.
 Brad is a five-time Ironman, a former collegiate swimmer, and a mountain and road biker.

-Mark provides leadership and vision in developing and implementing the strategic direction of the Foundation and oversees all daily operations.
+Mark provides leadership in developing the strategic direction and oversees daily operations of the Foundation.
+He also seeks partnerships with other funders and community members to collaborate and strengthen the advocacy and philanthropic impact of CSFF.
 He has over 30 years of experience in the nonprofit sector including serving as the Executive Director of the Yampa Valley Community Foundation, heading the Routt County United Way, leading a summer camp for children with chronic medical conditions, and working as a program manager at a residential facility for abused and neglected youth.
 Mark has served on numerous community boards including as Board Chair of Philanthropy Colorado.
 His connections throughout the state highly benefits CSFF as the Foundation looks to learn from and partner with other funders to strengthen its advocacy and deepen its philanthropic impact.
 He enjoys a variety of outdoor recreational activities, including mountain unicycling, reading a good book and sampling the local craft beer.
 Mark and his wife, Kris, have two grown sons and originally moved to the Yampa Valley in 1993.

 Kris manages the operations of CSFF where she performs a variety of tasks from paying bills, managing the website, processing grant proposals to the general organization of all aspects of CSFF.
 She has business experience in the legal, environmental, and mental health fields.
-Outside of work Kris enjoys spending time with her family and dogs and taking advantage of all the Colorado outdoors has to offer.
+Outside of work Kris enjoys spending as much time as possible with her family, including her granddaughter, and family dogs.
+She also likes to read, skate ski, garden, run, and take part in everything else the Colorado outdoors has to offer.